Recent research shows an increase in e-cigarette usage among young adults

 - Wash your face twice daily (morning and before bed) with a gentle cleanser (i.e. Cerave hydrating cleanser, Cetaphil gentle cleanser, Neutrogena/Aveeno foam cleansers, Purpose bar, Dove, Vanicream cleanser.)

 - Seasonal considerations in acne treatment: Acne products which are gels, solutions or liquids are more drying than acne creams & lotions.
-Gels & solutions may be needed for oily skin and/or during humid summer months, but these drying products can be too harsh for the cold & dry winter months leading to skin irritation, redness, flaking.
+Gels and solutions may be needed for oily skin and/or during humid summer months, but these drying products can be too harsh for the cold & dry winter months leading to skin irritation, redness, flaking.
 Acne creams/lotions are typically better choices during the winter.
 If your skin is sensitive or not very oily, acne creams & lotions are used throughout the year.

 - Choose skin products that are “non-comedogenic” (will not clog pores) for sunscreen, moisturizing lotion and cosmetics.
 Hair products and lip balms may contribute to acne.
 If you have breakouts around your chin/mouth, avoid use of chapstick/lip balm at bedtime.